gentics/portal-php-reference/README.md

 Copy the file `docker-compose.override.yml.example` to `docker-compose.override.yml`
-You can configure passwords, ports, environment variables and other settings `in docker-compose.override.yml` The license key for the cms has to be changed.
+You can configure passwords, ports, environment variables and other settings `in docker-compose.override.yml` The license key for Gentics CMS has to be changed.

 ### Running the portal